-WARNING: Make sure the switch is off, the switch key is removed, and your saw is unplugged.
-Failure to do so could result in serious personal injury.
+WARNING: Be sure the switch is off, the switch key is removed, and your saw is unplugged.
+Failure to do so could result in accidental starting resulting in possible serious personal injury.

-- Raise the blade guard and remove the throat plate.
-To remove, loosen the screw at the front with a phillips screwdriver and lift the front end.
-Pull it out toward the front end. - Raise the blade to its highest position by turning the height handwheel clockwise.
-Angle the blade straight up by loosening the bevel lock handle and turning the bevel handwheel.
+- Raise the blade guard and remove the throat plate by loosening the screw at the front with a phillips screwdriver and lifting the front of the throat plate.
+Pull it out toward the front. - Raise the blade to its highest position by turning the height handwheel clockwise.
+Angle the blade straight up by loosening the bevel lock handle (front of the cabinet) and turning the bevel handwheel.
 Wedge a piece of scrap wood against the front of the blade.
-See Figure 39. - Loosen the blade nut with the blade wrench provided with your saw.
+See Figure 46. - Loosen the blade nut with the blade wrench provided with your saw.
 Remove the blade nut and blade washer.
-Carefully remove the scrap wood and blade. - To replace the blade with an accessory blade, follow the instructions provided with accessory. - To install a standard blade, place the new blade on the arbor shaft, with teeth pointing down toward the front of the saw.
-See Figure 40.
-Wedge a piece of scrap wood at the back of the blade.
-See Figure 41.
+Carefully remove the scrap wood block and blade. - To replace the blade with an accessory blade, use the instructions provided with the accessory. - To install a standard blade, place the new blade on the arbor shaft, with teeth pointing down toward the front of the saw.
+See Figure 47. - Wedge a block of wood at the back of the blade.
+See Figure 48.